jamesETF/ethicalfrenchienew/content/blog/increase-french-bulldog-lifespan.md

 fragment = "blog"
 page_type = "blog"
 summary = "We all want our canine companions to be around as long as possible.
-Increase your French Bulldogs Life expectancy by following these simple steps." title = "Increase French Bulldog Lifespan"
+Increase your French Bulldogs Life expectancy by following these simple steps." title = "Increase French Bulldog Lifespan With These Few Simple Steps" [asset] image = "/images/French-bulldog-excercise-1.jpg" [sidebar] align = "right" title = "Other Blog Posts"
-[asset]
-image = "/images/black-french-bulldog.jpg"
-[sidebar]
-align = "right"
-title = "Other Blog Posts"